luc-github/Plugin_oled_display/tools/Readme.md

 - For PNG conversion: If the image looks distorted, ensure the input image has appropriate dimensions for your display
 - Memory issues: Reduce image size or character range to save memory
 - Use debug mode in the font converter to diagnose alignment issues
+- Check character widths in the debug output if spacing issues occur

 ## License